hack-ink/subalfred/doc/src/user/cli/get.md

 The origin question is from [stackexchange][question].

 Yep, I think that is an interesting question.
-SO, I implemented this method.
+So, I implemented this method.

 It uses dichotomy algorithm, the whole process takes <img src="https://latex.codecogs.com/svg.image?log_2&space;BlockHeight" title="log_2 BlockHeight"/> times requests.